-- Subsection i.
-In fulfillment of its duties and obligations to provide to the Student Body free, fair, and expeditious elections the Joint Committee on Elections Policy puts forth this Policy Book as the primary regulations and guidelines for campaigns, candidates, and members of the Student Body regarding AUSG Elections. - Subsection ii.
-The American University Student Government Constitution, Bylaws, Judicial Register, Standing Elections Policies, Elections Policy Book, and Official Policy Interpretations are the sole regulatory documents governing elections, and take precedence in descending order. - Subsection iii.
-Standing Election Policies issued by the Joint Committee on Elections Policy are not amendments to the Policy Book; but, when contradictory are supreme.
-At the conclusion of an election cycle all Standing Election Policies issued therein are null and void. - Subsection iv.
-The Joint Committee on Elections Policy shall have the exclusive power to offer authoritative clarification and/or interpretation pertaining to any document governing elections. - Subsection v.
+In fulfillment of its duties and obligations - to provide to the Student Body free, fair, and expeditious elections - the Elections Commission Policy Committee puts forth this Policy Book as the primary regulations and guidelines for campaigns, candidates, and members of the Student Body regarding AUSG Elections.

+The American University Student Government Constitution, Bylaws, Judicial Register, Standing Elections Policies, Elections Policy Book, and Official Policy Interpretations are the sole regulatory documents governing elections, and take precedence in descending order.

+Standing Election Policies issued by the Elections Commission Policy Committee are not amendments to the Policy Book; but, when contradictory are supreme.
+At the conclusion of an election cycle all Standing Election Policies issued therein are null and void.

 All students who are currently running for elected office, and all who intend to run for elected office, and make an overt act of campaigning, shall be considered candidates.
 The regulations in this Policy Book shall apply to all candidates and campaigns at all times.
 Students engaging in elections-related activities shall comply with the Elections policies.